 - Stay in contact with successful investors.
 Often this involves joining an investment club.
 Before doing so, learn about the different investment clubs in your community.
 Different clubs have different objectives.
 You want to join one meeting the needs of your goals and strategy.
 Attend club meetings on a regular basis.
 This is the easiest and most effective way of staying on top of developments in the local market.

 - Have financial goals.
-Without specific financial goals, you’ll find it difficult or impossible to correctly analyze potential real estate deals.
+Without specific financial goals, you'll find it difficult or impossible to correctly analyze potential real estate deals.
 Investors flipping houses typically set a purchase price goal of 30% below market value after repairs.
 Another good financial goal is reinvesting profits back into your investment business.
-You might set a goal of first repaying all of your costs from a deal and then adding 25% of the profits before putting money into your personal bank account.
+You might set a goal of first repaying all of your costs from a deal and then adding 25% of the profits before putting money into your personal banking account.
 This is a great way to make sure your business consistently grows.

 - Research new opportunities.
 This is especially true when you decide to set a new goal.
 Don't just hook onto the next shiny object.
 Maybe you should be investing in a real estate trust instead buying and selling individual properties.
 There are hundreds and probably thousands of trusts out there.
 It would be prudent for you to thoroughly research the best ones you can find before making an investment.